numpy/numpy/doc/source/user/basics.ufuncs.rst

 (:meth:`~numpy.ufunc.reduce`, :meth:`~numpy.ufunc.accumulate`,
 :meth:`~numpy.ufunc.reduceat`, :meth:`~numpy.ufunc.outer`) and one
 for inplace operations (:meth:`~numpy.ufunc.at`).
 See :ref:`ufuncs.methods` for more.
 However, these methods only make sense on ufuncs that take two input arguments and return one output argument (so-called "scalar" ufuncs since the inner loop operates on a single scalar value).
-Attempting to call these methods on other ufuncs will cause a :exc:`ValueError`.
+Attempting to call these methods on other ufuncs will cause a :exc:`ValueError`, unless the ufunc's loop implementation registers a dedicated reduction loop, in which case :meth:`~numpy.ufunc.reduce` (but not the other four methods) also works for ufuncs with more than one output; see :doc:`c-info.reduction-loop-tutorial` for how to add one to a custom ufunc.

 For example, :func:`numpy.add` takes two inputs and returns one output, so its methods work::